shivapreetham/nitjsr-hub/README.md

-# NIT-JSR-Hub v1 - student platform for NIT JSR🚀
+# NIT-JSR-Hub v1 - The All-in-One Student Platform 🚀

 A comprehensive, full-stack application designed to integrate essential community and student tools into a single, seamless platform.
-This project features real-time chat, a peer-to-peer marketplace, integrated video conferencing, and a unique automated attendance tracking system.
+This project features real-time chat, a peer-to-peer marketplace, integrated video conferencing, and a unique automated attendance tracking system, all built with a focus on typesafety using the T3 Stack.

 **[Live Demo](https://nit-jsr-hub-v1.vercel.app)** 🔗

 <img width="1865" height="932" alt="image" src="https://github.com/user-attachments/assets/c6030e99-36c9-4fa0-a99b-315ad5cc75fa" />